Things to Know About Profit Prior to Incorporation

 It is moved to the capital reserve account in this instance.
 It has a variety of purposes, including:

-- The goodwill involved in the acquisition which is written down
+- The goodwill involved in the acquisition is written down

 - Assets that are overvalued should be written down

-- Initial costs which are incurred prior to incorporation should be subtracted
+- Initial costs which are incurred before incorporation should be subtracted

 - There is an issue of bonus shares